 The Qarmatians based their community in Bahrayn and had a pretty long run there, as I wrote above.
 There are lots of interesting Qarmatian stories we could cover, like the time they sacked Mecca in 930 and stole the Black Stone from the Kaaba, but, like the rise of the Fatimids, that’s also not today’s topic.
 Because the Qarmatians were around for so long, we know that their defeat (SPOILER) in the battle we’re talking about today, the 903 Battle of Hama, a scant four years after their advent, obviously didn’t have any significant impact on their staying power.
 What Hama did do was to lead to the restoration of a fair part of the Abbasid Caliphate back to Abbasid control.
 To understand that dynamic, we need to make one more digression.
 Sorry.

 The Abbasid Caliphate started to come apart a bit over the course of the 9th century, as various local dynasties arose to govern different parts of their empire.
 The Samanid Dynasty came to power in Central Asia, for example, and the Saffarids in eastern (and later central) Iran.
 In theory, each of these regional powers was invested by the Abbasid caliph in Baghdad to govern their territory on his behalf, and in return they paid nominal allegiance to the caliph as their overlord.
-On paper (figuratively) they were vassals, governors with an inherited title.
-But the truth was that by investing these dynasties, the militarily weakened Abbasids were simply recognizing reality; these people would have ruled the territories under their control whether the Abbasids formalized it or not.
-Acknowledging them as autonomous local rulers/governors, and thereby maintaining the fiction of the caliph as their overlord, was better than having them break away from the caliphate altogether.
+Technically they were vassals, governors with an inherited title.
+But the truth was that by investing these dynasties, the militarily weakened Abbasids were simply recognizing reality–in most cases these dynasties would have ruled the territories under their control whether the Abbasids formalized it or not.
+Acknowledging them as autonomous local governors, and thereby maintaining the fiction of the almighty caliphate, was better than having them break away altogether.

 But sometimes these regional dynasties didn’t play even by Baghdad’s mostly pretend rules.
 For example, there was the Tulunid Dynasty, which ruled Egypt and most of Syria from 868 to 905 as an independent entity.
 This short-lived dynasty was founded by a Turkic military commander named Ahmad b.
 Tulun (d.
 884), who was appointed governor of Egypt by the Abbasid Caliph al-Muʿtazz in 868.
-By the mid-870s Ahmad had (figuratively) told the Abbasids to get bent and was ruling Egypt on his own, and by 880 he’d added most of Syria to his possessions.
+By the mid-870s Ahmad had (figuratively) told the Abbasids to get bent and was ruling Egypt on his own, and by 880 he’d added most of Syria to his domain.
 Ibn Tulun’s son, Khumarawayh (d.
-896), extended the dynasty’s territory into northern Iraq, and eventually forced the Abbasids to recognize Tulunid control over the territories in his possession, in exchange for one of those pro forma agreements that the Tulunids were ruling on behalf of the Abbasids (only this one was even hollower than the ones worked out with those other regional dynasties).
+896), extended the dynasty’s territory into northern Iraq, and eventually forced the Abbasids to recognize Tulunid control over all the territories in his possession.

 As I noted above, Hama was at best a minor setback for the Qarmatians, whose high times were yet to come, but the Abbasid success here led directly to the collapse of the Tulunids.
 Already so weak that they hadn’t been able to run the Qarmatians off themselves, and then further weakened by that series of Qarmatian raids on their Syrian territory, the Tulunids put up virtually no resistance in 904, when Muhammad b.
 Sulayman once again led a caliphal army into Syria.
 The Tulunid ruler, Khumarawayh’s son Harun, was promptly assassinated by a group of his uncles, many of whom went over to the Abbasid side.
 Whatever resistance the Tulunids could muster formed around another of Harun’s uncles, Shayban, who nonetheless surrendered the entire Tulunid domain back to direct Abbasid control in 905, without a fight.

 The Abbasids finally had a measure of power back, having restored full control over two of the caliphate’s most important provinces.
 They were riding high…for all of 4 decades, before an Iranian dynasty called the Buyids captured Baghdad and turned the caliphs into their puppets in 945.
-Egypt and Syria, meanwhile, would fall to the Fatimids in 969 and ~977, respectively.
-From that point on, with rare and brief exceptions, Syria/Egypt, on the one hand, and Iraq, on the other, would be ruled by different empires until the Ottomans united them again in the middle of the 16th century.
+Egypt and Syria would subsequently fall to the Fatimids in 969 and ~977, respectively.
+From that point on, with rare and brief exceptions, Syria and Egypt, on the one hand, and Iraq, on the other, would be ruled by different empires until the Ottomans united them again in the middle of the 16th century.